 6. Scores on the Graduate Record Exam (GRE)

 All applicants, except as noted in the preceding paragraph, will be required to submit scores on the GRE General Exam.
 No subject test is required.
 Applicants need to have ETS send scores electronically to Institution code 4854 (University of Washington).
 Mailed copies of score reports are not considered official.
-Scores are valid five years from test date; applicants with scores older than five years are encouraged to contact the CSS Graduate Advisor: email@example.com.
+Scores are valid five years from test date; applicants with scores older than five years are encouraged to contact the CSS office at email@example.com.
 We recommend scheduling the GRE early in the year in order to have your scores arrive prior to application deadline.
 There is no minimum score for the GRE.

 Please note: GRE scores must be received electronically by the University of Washington.
 Mailed GRE scores will not be viewed as official.